Ray Emery: Chicago Blackhawks (2011–2013)

 Presidents' Trophy as the regular season champions.
 Emery finished the season with a 1.94 GAA, a .922 save percentage, and 17 wins with only one loss.
-He won his first Stanley Cup when the Blackhawks defeated the Boston Bruins in the 2013 Stanley Cup Finals in six games.
+He won his first Stanley Cup when the Blackhawks defeated the Boston Bruins in the 2013 Stanley Cup Final in six games.

 Return to Philadelphia (2013–2015)

 On July 5, 2013, Emery signed a one-year deal with the Philadelphia Flyers worth $1.65 million.
 With the Flyers, Emery served as the backup to regular goaltender Steve Mason.
 On November 1, Emery participated in a brawl against the Capitals, fighting opposing goaltender Braden Holtby, who was uninterested in fighting.
 For the season, he was 9–12–2 with a 2.96 GAA in 28 appearances.
 On July 1, 2014, he re-signed for another year in the same role for $1 million.
 In 31 appearances with the Flyers in the 2014–15 season, Emery had a 10–11–7 record and a 3.06 GAA, and his save percentage was under .900.